-How an Irish Airline Will Help You Find Your Ancestors
+How an Irish Airline Helped Me Find My Ancestors

 Part vacation, part sleuthing mission, all awesome (and makes a great gift)

 Of all the gifts one can give during the holidays, your pals at InsideHook are of the opinion that a trip reigns supreme.
 Sure, we recommend a plethora of excellent gifts, but in truth a shared experience will continue to be fondly remembered and talked about for far longer than any sweater, piece of jewelry or electronic doodad ever will.

 For those of Irish descent reading this, we’ve got just the trip for you.

 Recently, your correspondent, along with his brother, joined Aer Lingus for a test drive of their new “Discover Your Roots” trip package, a six-night excursion to the Emerald Isle intended to help folks with Irish blood create an IRL connection to their ancestry.